 Much of the team lead’s time is spent in close proximity with fellow team members, working on complex issues, and extends beyond the normal workday.
 During these activities, the team lead has the responsibility to set a positive, professional, and productive tone to ensure that the team works harmoniously and effectively within the COA framework for institutional accreditation.

 The site visit is the culmination of much planning and effort by the institution and its faculty, administration, and staff.
-As a consequence, the team must accord the faculty, administration, and staff careful attention and professional consideration throughout the visit.
+Consequently, the team must accord the faculty, administration, and staff careful attention and professional consideration throughout the visit.
 Although a team’s recommendation may have positive or negative implications for an institution and its members, the team lead cannot allow team members to be influenced by such considerations.
-The role of the accreditation site review team is to gather information about the institution and to determine whether the institution is satisfying the Common and Program Standards.
-The team lead must ensure that the review process occurs in an objective, evidence-based manner.The state-adopted standards of program quality allow and encourage institutions to create programs with diverse structures and curricula that reflect each institution’s particular mission and vision for educator preparation.
-Team members must not impose their personal views or biases as they make determinations about the institution’s success in meeting educator preparation standards.
-Instead they must allow the evidence as it is related to standards to lead the decision-making.
+The role of the accreditation site review team is to gather information about the institution and to determine whether the institution is satisfying the Common Standards and Program Standards.
+The team lead must ensure that the review process occurs in an objective, evidence-based manner.

 II.
 Communicating with the Team and the Institution

+The team lead ensures that effective communication within the team and between the team and the institution occurs.
+The team will communicate what it needs from the institution to determine alignment with standards.
+All communication is routed through the team lead and the state consultant.
 The team lead’s role in ensuring sufficient and effective communication within the team and between the team and the institution cannot be overstated.
 The team needs to clearly understand its roles and responsibilities throughout the entire process.
 In addition, the team needs a means to communicate what it needs from the institution in order to do its job effectively.
-Likewise, the institution should be kept apprised of the team’s inclination with respect to its evidence-based findings, and given the opportunity to provide information and materials that are needed by the team.
+Likewise, the institution should be kept apprised of the team’s inclination with respect to its evidence-based findings and given the opportunity to provide information and materials that are needed by the team.
 The team lead, in conjunction with the state consultant, plays this critically important role.

-Prior to the site visit, the team lead works to build an effective and efficient review team before the start of the site visit.
+Prior to the site visit, the team lead and state consultant work together to thoroughly prepare the site visit team..
 This is often accomplished through emails to team members welcoming them to the team and assigning each member specific work to be completed in preparation for the visit.
-A team conference call allows the lead to describe his or her leadership style and to establish expectations for the team’s decorum and use of evidence.
-Team members become aware of preliminary questions or concerns identified by other team members and should keep those concerns in mind as they conduct interviews and document reviews in the event they identify information that might be helpful to their colleagues.
-It also helps the team develop a sense of shared responsibility for reviewing the institution’s programs fairly and objectively.
+A subsequent team meeting allows the team lead to describe his or her leadership style and to establish expectations for the team’s decorum and use of evidence.
+Frequent communication to ensure that the team members understand how to prepare for the site visit and accomplish pre-visit tasks is critical.

+In addition, the team lead ensures that the logistics for the visit will ensure a successful visit.
+Among the most critical of these is ensuring that the team will have an interview schedule that allows them to gather the information needed.
+Reviewing these schedules and providing input and changes to the institution is important.
+Additionally, reviewing the materials on the accreditation website in advance to ensure navigability and ease of use is also important.
+Finally, working with the institution to resolve any issues or complications in advance of the visit will help minimize any issues that arise during the visit.

 III.
 Decisions on the Standards